kbase/sample_service/docs/testing/index.md

 For instance, in `kb_sdk` based apps, `make compile` is designed to be run from the host (directly on one's development machine) as well as by the app registration service, but `make test` is only supposed to be run by `kb_sdk` itself - one should use `kb-sdk test` to invoke the testing process which runs within a container.

 To help make the purpose of the testing make tasks clear, the ones designed to be run by a developer (or GHA workflow) are most prefixed with `host-`, and the ones designed to be run within a container are not.

-## Makefile

-All tests should be run through the provided `make` tasks, which are divided into host-run tasks (prefixed with `host-`), and container-run tasks (prefixed with `test-`).
-Only the `host-` tests should be run directly by the developer or GHA workflow; other make tasks are run by the entrypoint script within the container itself.

-Please see the [makefile](./makefile) document for a breakdown of all the make tasks.

-## Entrypoint

-All tests run with a special entrypoint script, located in `test/scripts/entrypoint.sh`, overriding the service entrypoint located in `scripts/entrypoint.sh`.

-This eliminates the mixing of the production and testing support within the entrypoint, and simplifies each entrypoint file (which have become more complex with the addition of entrypoint commands to invoke tests.)

-## Test Container

-All tests are run in a `test` container which uses the  sample service image.
-The reason for a separate container is that this allows us to expand the entrypoint without interfering with the service container.
-It also allows us to run the test container independently of the service, as unit tests require.

-Please see [docker](./docker.md) for details.

-## Running Tests

 ### Unit Tests